zzhangjii/learning-library/workshops/README.md

 ## Goals

- - Install and configure node.js on your latptop
+ - Install and configure node.js on your laptop
  - Install Oracle 12.2 instant client
  - Create softlink (for Mac users only)
  - Download ATP secure connectity zipfile